 Hyperbook Alternatives

 Hyperbook is described as 'Quick and easy way to build interactive workbooks, that support modern standards and run superfast.
 It works by compiling markdown to static pages' and is a documentation generator in the development category.
 There are more than 25 alternatives to Hyperbook for a variety of platforms, including Self-Hosted, Linux, Mac, Windows and Web-based apps.
 The best Hyperbook alternative is GitBook, which is free.
-Other great apps like Hyperbook are Docusaurus, Quartz – Static Site Generator, Code Hike and MkDocs.
+Other great apps like Hyperbook are Docusaurus, Quartz – Static Site Generator, MkDocs and mdBook.

 Copy a direct link to this comment to your clipboard